 - Schema validation

 This is one of the best things you can do.
-Investing in a site audit will give you a deep insight into your websites footprint and more importantly, how you can fix and improve the areas that come back from the audit.
+Investing in a site audit will give you a deep insight into your website’s footprint and more importantly, how you can fix and improve the areas that come back from the SEO audit.

-Though this may seem like an obvious statement to make, it is something many companies simply do not do.
+Though creating rich content such as blogs and podcasts may seem like an obvious statement to make, it is something many companies simply do not do.
 There is a reason for that and they fall into one or more of these areas.

 - Takes too much time

 - Blogs and Podcasts don’t turn into business